kezoponk/bytesorter/README.md

 # Bytesorter
-Sort a byte if selection in highest-lowest value, tested on both python & java If you don't know why this is neccessary, you're probably not that familiar with binary
+Sort a byte if selection in highest-lowest value, tested on both python & java<br>
+If you don't know why this is neccessary, you're probably not that familiar with binary
 <br>
 ```